-The Board and Committees' performance assessment is conducted through the completion of a questionnaire / survey by each director, and which is facilitated by the Company Secretary.
-The Company Secretary subsequently prepares and provides a report to the Nomination and Remuneration Committee which outlines the feedback received on the Board's and Committees' performance.
-The Nomination and Remuneration Committee then discusses areas and actions for improvement and reports them to the Board.
+The Board and Committees' performance assessment is conducted through the completion of a questionnaire / survey by each director, and which is facilitated by the Chair of the Remuneration & Nomination Committee.
+The Company Secretary subsequently prepares and provides a report to the Board outlining the feedback received on the Board's and Committees' performance.
+The Board then discusses areas and strategies for improvement.

-A Board performance assessment took place in August 2020.
+A Board performance assessment took place in July 2023.
 An analysis of the data collected indicated that the Board is functioning effectively against the majority of its criteria.
 The Board and Committees are committed to their roles and each Board member is dedicated to proactively support the Company and its stakeholders.